Free food pantry in American Canyon runs afoul of homeowner association rules

 A neighbor, Tony Martinez, made Zuniga a rolling pantry with four shelves and a little roof to store the food.
 She also plugged in a small refrigerator and basket for produce.

-“No one should ever go to bed hungry,” said the AmCan resident, who lives at 489 Canyon Creek Drive.
+“No one should ever go to bed hungry,” said the American Canyon resident, who lives at 489 Canyon Creek Drive.
 “If we can help out, then we have achieved that goal.”

 But there’s just one hiccup, and it’s called an HOA.